Andzelmas/smp_groovebox/README.md

 ### User parameter configuration json files
 When first launched the program will create _param_conf.json files for various contexts (for example Synth_param_conf.json).
 Also when a plugin is added it will create the _param_conf.json file for that type of plugin.

+Some json parameter configuration files exist in the EXTRA/Param_Presets directory for plugins that I use the most.
+To try them out, copy them into the build directory.

-Inside it is possible to change "display_name", "default_val", "increment" keys and the order of the parameters (just move around the parameter blocks).
+In the parameter files it is possible to change "display_name", "default_val", "increment" keys and the order of the parameters (just move around the parameter blocks).

 Display_name is the name that will be shown on the screen, can be duplicates.
 Default_val - value that will be set for the parameter on the first load, if a save file for this context does not exist.
-Increment - is by how much the parameter increases or decreases (very useful when the parameter is integer but the developer didnt specify that on the parameter itself).
+Increment - is by how much the parameter increases or decreases (very useful when the parameter is integer but the developer does not specify that on the parameter itself).

 User can also add parameter containers in the config files.
 If you have this: